zuckung/endless-sky-plugins/README.md

 I tested this plugin with 10x KIV349, all equipped with Mereti beam weapons, was probably an overkill on most.
 Boarding "Zitchas"(1000 crew) needed an Echo-Galleon, and I tried it with hand2hand outfits plugin.
 Maybe it works with nerve gas too.<br>

 In cap_persons.txt you find the following line under gamerules: "#	"person spawn period" 2000".
-If you remove the "#" the spawning speed is increased to one spawn in max a minute.<br>
+If you remove the "#" the spawning speed is increased to one spawn in around half a minute.<br>

 <ul>